jamiebalfour04/jamiebalfour04/README.md

 - 👋 Hi, I’m @jamiebalfour04
 - 👀 I’m interested in computer hardware, programming, user experience and web design and development
-- 🌱 I’m currently learning Go
+- 🌱 I’m currently learning the Go programming language
-- 💞️ I'm mostly working on my own projects such as ZPE/YASS and DASH, as well as my own WISP project.
+- 💞️ I'm primarily working on my own projects such as ZPE/YASS and DASH, as well as my own WISP project.
+- ⭐️ I'm a natural leader and have been running my own digital agency since July 2018
+- 🎤 I love speaking at events and got the honour of giving a talk at an Amazon conference a few years back
+- 🎓 I teach secondary-level Computing Science in Scotland and have mentored other software developers
+- 🛠 I mostly use PHP, Java, C#, Python, JavaScript, HTML and CSS
 - 📫 You can find me at jamiebalfour.scot!

 <!---